cosmos/sdk-tutorials/interchain-exchange/tutorial/00-tutorial.md

 ## Complete Exchange with a Partially Filled Buy Order

-An order is created to buy 10 mcx for 5 vcx.
+An order is created to buy 10 `marscoin` for 5 `venuscoin`.

 ```
 # Target blockchain
 interchanged tx ibcdex send-buyOrder ibcdex channel-0 mcx 10 vcx 5
 ```

-The buy order is partially filled for 5mcx.
-An existing sell order for 5 mcx (with a price of 3 vcx) on the source chain has been completely filled and removed from the order book.
-The author of the closed sell order recived 15 vcx vouchers (product of 5mcx and 3vcx).
+The buy order is partially filled for 5 `marscoin`.
+An existing sell order for 5 `marscoin` (with a price of 3 `venuscoin`) on the source chain has been completely filled and removed from the order book.
+The author of the closed sell order recived 15 vcx vouchers (product of 5 `marscoin` and 3 `venuscoin`).

 ```yml
 # Source blockchain